-World Access to Higher Education Day (WAHED), led by the National Education Opportunities Network (NEON), and supported by NCUK, will network multiple conferences globally to focus the attention of stakeholders from across the world on the issues of access and diversity in higher education.
+World Access to Higher Education Day (WAHED), led by the National Education Opportunities Network (NEON), and supported by NCUK, networked multiple conferences globally to focus the attention of stakeholders from across the world on the issues of access and diversity in higher education.

-The NCSEHE is proud to represent Australia for the inaugural WAHED, positioning Australian advances in student equity research, policy and practice within an international context.
+The NCSEHE was proud to represent Australia for the inaugural WAHED, positioning Australian advances in student equity research, policy and practice within an international context.

-World Access to Higher Education Day will have the following objectives:
+World Access to Higher Education Day had the following objectives:

 - engage stakeholders from across the public and private sector in equitable access to higher education